Project duration: July 2023 – July 2026Value: £250,000Funded by: AHRC (UKRI)

 A book called Beyond the Visual: Multisensory Modes of Beholding Art (UCL Press) will be published to work alongside the exhibition at HMI.

 The second iteration of Beyond the Visual focuses on contemporary sculpture.
-This led to creating an exhibition at the Henry Moore Institute, which will be opening in November 2025.
+This led to creating an exhibition at the Henry Moore Institute, which opened in November 2025.

 Beyond the Visual, exhibition, November 2025 – March 2026